Moonlighting: HR guide

 A clause could be wider though.
-It could preclude an employee from working in any capacity elsewhere regardless of whether or not the business is a competitor.
+It could preclude an employee from having any outside interests, unless agreed by the employer, regardless of whether or not the employee would be competing.

 Generally employees with at least two years’ continuous service with their employer have the right not to be unfairly dismissed.
 Employers can dismiss for a fair reason and conduct is one of the potentially fair reasons for dismissal.